 The Saqqara Canon (a.k.a.
 Saqqara Tablet) contains a list of Egyptian pharaohs.
 Mariette wrote of the discovery to his patron Vicomte de Rougé in March of 1860, but the list was not published until 1864.

-It was found in a funerary shrine above the tomb of a lector priest by the name Tjunery (II.
+It was inscribed on a wall in a funerary shrine above the tomb of a lector-priest by the name Tjunery ( ), who lived during the reign of Ramesses II.
 The location of the tomb is lost, but supposedly south of Djoser's step pyramid, close to the pyramid of Unas, between the Monastery and Sekhemkhet’s enclosure.

 It was written in the tradition of Lower Egypt, i.e. preferring honored ancestors with a strong affinity in Lower Egypt.
 The purpose of the list was to show celebrated "ancestors," and was not meant to be a complete chronological list, apparent by the exclusion of Hatshepsut and the heretic Amarna pharaohs.